-The following is a comprehensive review of the Callaway Apex Pro forged irons, a high-quality better-player iron set that earned a gold medal on Golf Digest’s 2014 and 2015 Hot Lists.
+The following is a comprehensive review of the Callaway Apex Pro irons, a forged better-player offering that earned a gold medal on the Golf Digest 2014 and 2015 Hot Lists.

 As the “players” brother to the Callaway Apex iron, the Apex Pro is designed to offer a more compact look, premium feel and superb workability.